Folder Tidy 2.7.4

 Compatible with macOS 10.10+

-Try the free trial today and end the chaos of your messiest folders.
+Try the free trial today (again, with no limitations) and end the chaos of your messiest folders.
 An in-depth Folder Tidy tutorial is also available to help get you started.

 Whenever I go to tackle the endless amount of collected files, Folder Tidy is the tip of the spear.Mac App Store Review from EMJAYWLZ